DR3AM-Hub/BayesianROC/README.md

 ConcordanceMatrixPlot (has an ROC object, any of the above), plots the Concordance Matrix

-TestChanceROC.py, creates a BayesianROC object and performs tests for the Chance ROC paper
+TestChanceROC.py, creates a BayesianROC object and performs tests for the Chance ROC paper.
-Alter parameters at the start of the file.

 For all the interactive input questions, just hit enter to accept the defaults and only change the costs to what you want.